 Sedation offer: Due to our belief that sedation is vital part of your horses routine dental care we have put together a package that incorporates a oral examination with a light source, dental mirror, picks if required, removal and reduction of sharp enamel points, mouth balancing and sedation.
 All for just £55, or £50 if there are 4 or more horses.

 All the vets at Buckingham Equine Vets perform routine dental care to the highest standard.
-Kieran specialises in advanced dental procedures.
-If your horse requires advanced dental treatments you will be referred to Kieran.
+If your horse requires advanced dental treatments you will be referred to vet and Practice director Kieran Rowley, who holds the prestigious title of RCVS Advanced Practitioner in Equine Dentistry.

 There is only so much you can see in a horses mouth with a mirror and head light.
 The dental endoscope allows superb visualisation of the teeth and can aid in diagnosis of dental disease early on which could save a tooth from being extracted.